How to Find a Short Term Furnished Rental in NYC | March 2026

 Neighborhood Pricing

-Did you know the average price of a one-bedroom apartment in Manhattan is $5,014?
-This makes it currently the most expensive city to live in America (followed by San Francisco and Honolulu).
+Manhattan's average rent reached $5,057 in February 2026, making it the most expensive city to live in America (followed by San Francisco and Honolulu).

 However, an average is just an average, and there is a great deal of fluctuation by location.
 Historically, rent prices in Manhattan are highest between Midtown East and Lower Manhattan, with chic neighborhoods like Chelsea and Tribeca leading the way at average prices of $5,462 and $5,025 respectively.
 Other notable, desirable neighborhoods in this region are Soho, Gramercy, and West Village, all known for being a mix of quality nightlife and proximity to New York’s central office areas.